 Some parameters make it quite stable, though: it always occurs on the Sunday following the very first full moon of Spring (21 March is taken as a reference point as for the beginning of Spring).
 Therefore no doubts: it will always be included in the period between 22 March and 25 April, at least according to Roman Catholicism (other Christian faiths follow a slightly different calculation method).

 Friday 25 March 2016 – GOOD FRIDAY

 The most emotional liturgy of the week is the Way of the Cross (Via Crucis) held by the Pope inside the Colosseum: it is a reenactment of Jesus Christ’s martyrdom across 14 Stations (stages) to the Mount Calvary.
 Thousands of tourches make it an impressive cerimony.
 It begins at 9.15 pm.

-An outdoor mass takes place Easter morning in St. Peter's Square.
-Urbi er Orbi message and blessing by Pope Benedict XVI in Saint Peter's Square at noon.
+An outdoor mass takes place on Easter morning in St. Peter's Square.
+Urbi er Orbi message and blessing by the Pope at noon.